wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.4.5 =
+* Fixed: Select/Unselect All in Edit Product admin page now works correctly
+* Added: In the Edit Product admin page, drag and drop the order you wish products to appear on the front end.
+* Added: In wp-admin > wpStoreCart > Settings > Display > Main Page > Content of the Main Page > added a new option: List all products in custom order
+* Fixed: Removed excess information from the Edit Products admin page

 = 2.4.4 =
 * Fixed: Updated the text on the Products page to no longer reference the ability to specify URLs for thumbnails.